percona/pmm/docs/setting-up/server/virtual-appliance.md

 ## Supported Platforms for Running the PMM Server Virtual Appliance

 The virtual appliance is ideal for running PMM Server on an enterprise virtualization platform of your choice.
-This page explains how to run the appliance in VirtualBox and VMware Workstation Player. which is a good choice to experiment with PMM at a smaller scale on a local machine.
-Similar procedure should work for other platforms (including enterprise deployments on VMware ESXi, for example), but additional steps may be required.
+This page explains how to run the appliance in VirtualBox and VMware Workstation Player.

-The virtual machine used for the appliance runs CentOS 7.
+!!! alert alert-info "Notes"

-!!! alert alert-info "Note"
+	- The virtual machine used for the appliance runs CentOS 7.
-    The appliance must run in a network with DHCP, which will automatically assign an IP address for it.
+    - The appliance must run in a network with DHCP, which will automatically assign an IP address for it.
 To assign a static IP manually, you need to acquire the root access.

 ## VirtualBox Using the Command Line